-Bruno & Ramona Kristo live and work together in Antwerp, Belgium.
+The artist couple Kristo & Kristo is based in Antwerp, Belgium.
 Their sculptures are deeply rooted in the Great Stories of our species and boldly expanded towards a dystopian investigation of our relationship with space, time and self.

-Out of a vast and eclectic repertoire of artistic mediums, they currently favour bitumen, bronze, steel and, notably, the negative spaces, discarded seams and anomalies of their symbiosis.
+Out of a vast and eclectic repertoire of artistic mediums, they currently favour bitumen, steel, silicones and, notably, the negative spaces, discarded seams and anomalies of their symbiosis.

-They have a particularly strong creative connection with bitumen, a residual by-product of petroleum distillation that is virtually nonexistent in the material repertoire of fine art but bountifully present in Kristo’s visual language.
+They have a particularly strong creative connection with bitumen, a residual by-product of petroleum distillation that is virtually nonexistent in the material repertoire of fine art but bountifully present in their own visual language.

-In harvesting bitumen’s raw properties and surfacing its final form, the artist couple forges a reverent dialogue with their conceptual muses spanning from pre-history to futurism.
+In harvesting bitumen’s raw properties and surfacing its final form, the artists forge a reverent dialogue with their conceptual muses spanning from pre-history to futurism.

-Artist talks on ‘the lamentation over the Solar Child’ will be held on location during Slow Art Day (14 April 2018), Museum Night (04 August 2018) and Night of the Antwerp Churches (11 August 2018).
+Artist talks on ‘the lamentation over the Solar Child’ will be held on location during Museum Night (04 August 2018) and Night of the Antwerp Churches (11 August 2018).

 Contact: email@example.com | +32 497 33 80 57